rain-on/pantheon/docs/Reference/JSON-RPC-API-Methods.md

     }
     ```

-The following example request estimates the cost of deploying a simple storage smart contract to the network.
+The following example request estimates the cost of deploying a simple storage smart contract to the multicaster.
 The data field
 contains the hash of the compiled contract to be deployed.
 (You can obtain the compiled contract hash from your IDE;
 for example, **Remix > Compile tab > details > WEB3DEPLOY**.)
 The result is 113355 wei.